joelouthan/Theologicus/src/psalms/psalm039.md

   now
   today
   right now
-  so that i can be with you.
+  so that I can be with you.

 Every person
   that I have ever come across